-When Michael died he left money to build a replica, which now appears occasionally at festival weekends, perhaps most notably at the 2010 Quirks and Curiosities event, when it successfully sailed across the Cob in both direction.
+When Michael died he left money to build a replica, which now appears occasionally at festival weekends, perhaps most notably at the 2010 Quirks and Curiosities event, when it successfully sailed across the Cob in both directions.

-The ‘Flying Bench’
+The ‘Flying Bench’ and Porthole Bugbox

-As you can probably imagine, they were somewhat basic.
-Two were completely open to the – frequently damp – Welsh elements, aside from a leather apron to protect passengers’ legs.
-Canvas awnings were added in 1871, before they were both rebuilt and enclosed.
-They survived into the 1950s revival era, but were now in such a poor state, one had to be scrapped, with the other placed in storage.
+As you can probably imagine, the first passenger vehicles were somewhat basic.
+Two were completely open to the – often damp – Welsh elements, aside from a leather apron to protect passengers’ legs.
+Canvas awnings were added in 1871, before they were both rebuilt.
+This saw them completely enclosed, with full glazing on each side – the complete opposite of their original incarnation.

 It was not until the late-60s that an attempt at restoration was made, with a decision taken to return it to its original condition.
-Whilst clearly unique, Health and Safety regulations, even in the 1970s, meant it was considered unsuitable for ordinary service; however permission from HMRI to run it on special occasions was granted in the 90s, provided a suitably competent person – for example a guard – travelled in the vehicle.
+Whilst clearly unique, Health and Safety regulations, even in the 1970s, meant it was considered unsuitable for ordinary service; however permission from HMRI to run it on special occasions was granted in the 90s, provided a suitably competent person – usually a guard – travelled in the vehicle.